portlands/docker/README.md

 # Portlands Docker Collection
 This is a docker image collection, inspired by [AdamBien/docklands](https://github.com/AdamBien/docklands).
 It features Alpine Linux based images for Java, JavaScript and HTML5 developers.
 All portlands images are configured with SSL capabilities, this is particularly important if you want to benefit from HTTP/2.

+The images are meant to be extended by the developer.
+All images provide environment variables for deployment purposes.

+Ready made images can be pulled from [DockerHub](https://hub.docker.com/u/portlands/) .

 ## SSL